11 Effortlessly Chic Spring Fragrances: The Classics

 5 - Après l'Ondée by Guerlain

 This is another example of a white, ethereal and pastel-colored Guerlain.
 Created in 1906 by Jacques Guerlain, it is meant to evoke the countryside after a rain shower.
-Exquisitely pure and serene, in retreat from the brouhaha of the populace, in a good way.
+Exquisitely pure and serene, this is a perfume which retreats itself far from the madding crowd.

 6 - Eau de Rochas

 Created in 1970 by Nicolas Mamounas, Eau de Rochas remains a distinctive fragrance in a sea of new creations.
 It oscillates between a classic hesperidic cologne and a light chypre.
-Very pristine in feel.
-It is under-appreciated.![]()
+It is very pristine in feel.
+It is under-appreciated.

 7 - Fleurs de Rocaille by Caron

-A floral bouquet that is slightly dissonant and incongruous and for that very reason chic.
+A floral bouquet which is slightly dissonant and incongruous and for that very reason, chic.
 Here is not a natural beauty but a cultivated one oozing with the charm of a jolie-laide.
 A man could pull it off well as Fleurs de Rocaille refuses to be simply pretty.
 It was created by Ernest Daltroff in 1933.
-Not to be confused with Fleur de Rocaille by the same house, in the singular.
+Not to be confused with the more recent Fleur de Rocaille by the same house, in the singular.

 8 - L'Air du Temps by Nina Ricci